Professional practice

 Ben has experience of cases involving banking and financial services, including:

-• Exposure (as a pupil) to appeal proceedings concerning the impact of international sanctions on payment obligations under various letters of credit (assisting James Sheehan KC).
+• Exposure to appeal proceedings concerning the impact of international sanctions on payment obligations under various letters of credit (as a pupil, with James Sheehan KC).

-• Drafting (as a pupil) pleadings in a claim concerning the redemption of loan notes, alleging breach of confidence and unlawful means conspiracy.
+• Drafting pleadings in a claim concerning the redemption of loan notes, alleging breach of confidence and unlawful means conspiracy (as a pupil, with Helen Morton).

-• Assisting (as a pupil) with preparations for a preliminary issue trial in the Supreme Court of Bermuda on the effect of fraudulently obtained letters of credit on the collateralisation requirements of a Bermudian segregated accounts company, under the Insurance Act 1978 (Bermuda) (assisting David Scorey KC).
+• Assisting with preparations for a preliminary issue trial in the Supreme Court of Bermuda on the effect of fraudulently obtained letters of credit on the collateralisation requirements of a Bermudian segregated accounts company, under the Insurance Act 1978 (Bermuda) (as a pupil, with David Scorey KC).

 Civil Fraud & Asset Tracing

 Ben is particularly interested in civil fraud matters.
-During pupillage, Ben gained substantial experience in civil fraud matters, including interim hearings such as jurisdiction challenges and WFO applications, trials, consequentials hearings, appeals, contempt of court and committal proceedings, and enforcement applications.
+Ben has experience in the full range of civil fraud matters, including interim hearings such as jurisdiction challenges and WFO applications, trials, consequentials hearings, appeals, contempt of court and committal proceedings, and enforcement applications.
 Ben also gained experience in challenges to arbitration awards for fraud, under s.68 Arbitration Act 1996.

-• An appeal to the Privy Council, considering issues of contract, agency, abuse of process, and breach of fiduciary duty: Ivanishvili v Credit Suisse Life (Bermuda) Ltd (assisting Louise Hutton KC).
+• Ivanishvili v Credit Suisse Life (Bermuda) Ltd: an appeal to the Privy Council, considering issues of contract, agency, abuse of process, and breach of fiduciary duty (as a pupil, with Louise Hutton KC).

-• A substantial jurisdiction challenge in the context of allegations of two separate fraudulent conspiracies: Magomedov v TPG Group Holdings Ltd and Others (assisting Tom Ford and Oliver Goldstein).
+• Magomedov v TPG Group Holdings Ltd and Others: a substantial jurisdiction challenge in the context of allegations of two separate fraudulent conspiracies (as a pupil, with Tom Ford and Oliver Goldstein).

-• A CMC in a fraud claim involving allegations of fraudulent misrepresentations and unlawful means conspiracy: Manek and others v IIFL Wealth (UK) Ltd (assisting Anna Dilnot KC and Joshua Crow).
+• Manek and others v IIFL Wealth (UK) Ltd: a CMC in a fraud claim involving allegations of fraudulent misrepresentations and unlawful means conspiracy (as a pupil, with Anna Dilnot KC and Joshua Crow).

-• An application for permission to disclose to Ukrainian authorities schedules to a particulars of claim in English proceedings, raising issues of data protection and issue estoppel: JSC Commercial Bank Privatbank v Kolomoisky and others [2024] EWHC 1837 (Ch) (assisting Tim Akkouh KC and Christopher Lloyd).
+• JSC Commercial Bank Privatbank v Kolomoisky and others [2024] EWHC 1837 (Ch): an application for permission to disclose to Ukrainian authorities schedules to a particulars of claim in English proceedings, raising issues of data protection and issue estoppel (as a pupil, with Tim Akkouh KC and Christopher Lloyd).

-• A return date hearing for a WFO in a substantial fraud dispute arising out of the “OneCoin” cryptocurrency ponzi scheme, of at least $4bn: McAdam v Ignatova and others (assisting Tim Akkouh KC and Edward Mordaunt).
+• McAdam v Ignatova and others: a return date hearing for a WFO in a substantial fraud dispute arising out of the “OneCoin” cryptocurrency ponzi scheme, of at least $4bn (as a pupil, with Tim Akkouh KC and Edward Mordaunt).

 Ben also worked on a variety of civil fraud cases as a judicial assistant in the Court of Appeal, including: